wyysteelhead/IntuiTF/README.md

 ## ✅ TODO

-Here are some planned features and improvements for GeneticDVR:
+Here are some planned features and improvements for TFEvolve:

 - [ ] Add support for additional volumetric data formats